 The invention of the electric telegraph increased the traffic of messages dramatically.
 This happened because you no longer needed to deliver messages through another living being.
 Messages could now travel through electric wires close to the speed of light.
 But the telegraph requires physical cables linking the communicating parties, which was still an inconvenience.
 And during war times, it can turn into a liability.
 For example, one of the first things Britain did at the start of the war was to destroy Germany’s cables in the Atlantic Ocean!

-But what if communication didn’t need any special device and could be sent through the air?
+But what if communication didn’t need any special medium and could be sent through air?
 Well, this is exactly what became possible after one of the greatest inventions in human history — the radio!
 It was invented at the very end of the 19th century and World War I became the first big war in which it was used.
-Naturally, by making communications more effective than ever, it also increased communication traffic by several orders of magnitude.
+Naturally, making communications more effective also increased communication traffic by several orders of magnitude.
 During the war, France alone intercepted messages consisting of more than 100 million words in total… From Germany alone!

-Well, most of the messages had to be sent in secret, so good cryptography was needed.
+Well, most of the messages had to be sent in secret.
+So, good cryptography was needed.
 Throughout World War I, the most advanced cryptographic methods of the time were put to use on all fronts.
-The type of methods fell roughly into two large categories, depending on the level of secrecy and urgency of the messages.
+The type of methods fell roughly under two large categories, depending on the level of secrecy and urgency of the messages.

 Most participating countries made wide use of the types of codes I showed you in the last part of the series.
 The most common uses were for naval, diplomatic, and strategic communication.
 In general, using codes is more cumbersome compared to ciphers, since the encoding/decoding process is significantly slower.
 Furthermore, the secure distribution of codebooks is always a challenging task, especially when the communicating parties are constantly on the move.

 On the other hand, these codes were considered far more secure than ciphers.
 That’s why they were preferred for communication that required absolute secrecy.
-Of course, the codes themselves were improved too, compared to the 19th century ones.
+Of course, the codes themselves were improved too.
 Now the codebooks were richer in vocabulary and with more sophisticated superencipherment methods.

 In the last section, I’m going to show you the most famous diplomatic code of the war (and perhaps of all time).